Scottish Words Illustrated

 Black mask, striped top and hood makes out the door with a purse from out of the bag.

 “Yir nithin but an athegither kithan an ye dress like een anaw.”
-Translated: kithan: rascal, blackguard, a tricky person.
+Translate: kithan: rascal, blackguard, a tricky person.
 “You are nothing but a complete blackguard and you dress like one as well.”
 The Scottish Word: … Continue reading Kithan. →

 bag, butcher, cleaver, disguise, mask, shop, thief